Transport to the Lau Group

 3. Cruises to the Lau Islands

 Do some island-hopping in the Lau Group on the 11-Night Lau & Kadavu Cruise with Captain Cook Cruises.
 The all-inclusive cruise includes experiences in remote villages, visiting the Bay of Islands, scuba diving, snorkelling and glass-bottom tours in pristine waters, and much more.
 The cruise departs from Port Denarau on Viti Levu only three times a year, so ensure to book early to get a place on this exclusive cruise.
-Find out more about the cruise and more experiences you can have in the Lau Islands in 10 Luxury Activities in the Lau Islands.
+Find out more about the cruise on Viator and Tripadvisor, as well as more experiences you can have in the Lau Islands in 10 Luxury Activities in the Lau Islands.

 4. Sailing Charters to the Lau Islands